rmcanany/SolidEdgeHousekeeper/README.md

 You can copy the settings on the form to other tabs.
 Set the 'Copy To' CheckBoxes as desired.

+Note the textbox adjacent to the `Edit` button is a `Dictionary` representation of the table settings in `JSON` format.
+You can edit it if you want, but the form is probably easier to use.

 #### Update physical properties
 Updates mass, volume, etc.  Models with no density are reported in the log file.